 Aspiration: Defining your targets

 Defining what sort of organisation you want to be appointed to is absolutely your first step.
 Whilst this may sound easy, or perhaps obvious, most people when posed the question ‘what board do you want’, are not able to effectively define their aspirations.
 Alternatively, they provide a generic answer that covers a multitude of different businesses and industries.
-Either way, they come across as poorly thought through, opportunistic, a reputational risk and probably entirely forgettable – certainly unremarkable.
+Either way, they come across as poorly thought through, opportunistic, reputational risk and probably entirely forgettable – certainly unremarkable.
 None of which you can afford to be!

 Articulation: Why you should be appointed